 Estimates of how technology will affect the jobs market and sills vary wildly.
 PwC predicts three 'waves' of AI-driven labour change...

 McKinsey believes 375 million workers (equivalent to 14 per cent of the global workforce) may eventually need to switch occupational categories due to digitisation, automation and AI; but its research also shows that less than 5 per cent of occupations are fully automatable using currently available technology.
-Those that are include meat packers, plasterers and stucco masons, and ophthalmic lab technicians; those that aren’t include historians, mining roof bolters and the clergy.
+Those that are include meat packers and ophthalmic lab technicians; those that aren’t include historians, mining roof bolters and the clergy.
 Harvard economist James Bessen calculates that just one of 270 occupations listed in the 1950 US Census has been eliminated in the 60 years since (elevator operators).

 The types of skills that are in demand as technology evolves are themselves not always technical, and include particularly human capabilities such as social and emotional skills, creativity and leadership.

-The World Economic Forum, for example, has identified 10 skillsets for which demand will grow over the next three years - and 10 for which demand will fall.
+The World Economic Forum, for example, has identified 10 skillsets for which demand will grow over the next five years as a result of technology.

 Analytical thinking and innovation